Update: Three suspects identified in raid of gas station near Cathedral School - Mississippi's Best Community Newspaper

 Update: Three suspects identified in raid of gas station near Cathedral School

-NATCHEZ — Adams County Sheriff’s Office Special Operations Group and the Natchez Police Department arrested three men on drug charges after a joint operation at the Shop N Save gas station near Cathedral School on Wednesday.
+NATCHEZ — Adams County Sheriff’s Office Special Operations Group and the Natchez Police Department arrested three men on drug charges after a joint operation at the Shop & Save gas station near Cathedral School on Wednesday.

 The Natchez Police Department arrested Xavier Marvel, who was charged with trafficking a schedule I drug.